All Episodes

 So then we eagerly await the day when the videotape of that testimony is made available, and we watch it and nothing.

-There was one question where Clinton appeared to be caught up, rolled His eyes for a split second, and that was it.
+There was one question where Clinton appeared to be caught up, rolled his eyes for a split second, and that was it.

 It was a total setup.

-We had been led to believe that it was going to be a profoundly major embarrassment for Slick Willie, and it was a nothing.
+We had been led to believe that it was going to be a profoundly major embarrassment for slick Willie, and it was a nothing.

-And as these kinds of things, I don't know how many people remember that, of course, my memory is stellar.
+And as these kinds of things, I don't know how many people remember that.

 You had forgotten all about that.

-Well, uh so anyways, things like that.
+So, anyways, things like that.

-People may not have actively remembered it, might have been in their subconscious, but it's things like that.
+It might have been in their subconscious, but it's things like that.

-And you know there are people on our side who think the media is invincible.
+And you know, there are people on our side who think the media is invincible.

-And that everything every we have people on our side who believe everything the Democrats do is a strategy, even losing.
+And that everything we have people on our side who believe everything the Democrats do is a strategy, even losing.

 That everything the Democrats and the media do is a trick designed to bamboozle and dispirit and depress us.